mpc-qt/mpc-qt/README.md

 ## Releases

-There may be builds for Windows users on the release page.
-These use time- based versioning (e.g. 17.07 corresponds to a 2017 July).
+There are builds for Windows users on the release page; these use time-based versioning (e.g. 17.07 corresponds to a 2017 July).
+The are also build artifacts from Github actions.

 The best version is git master, and everyone are encouraged to increase their computer-fu by compiling from source. (see sections below.)
 Compiling from